Honors Capstone Project

 Throughout the revolution, Twitter was primarily used as an information-sharing tool, distributing news, updates, and critical information to protesters.
 As the crisis progressed, however the uses of Twitter adapted to various government policies and developments in the uprising.
 This examination of Twitter use can also serve as a stepping stone for other political or information scientists interested in studying the networked public sphere (NPS) and how the use of technology affects political movements.

 Benson Fay, Alexander Craig, "The Egyptian Revolution Goes Viral: Reading Categories of Tweets in the Twitter-created Networked Public Sphere" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 175.

 Creative Commons License